 4200.
 This should run on port

 3000 so that it matches the Auth0 URLs configured above.
-This can be done inside the
+Open the

 Install the SDK